tessgi/TessGiWebsite/content/pages/observing/proposing-investigations.md

 * You must "verify" the form, and pass the checks, before you can submit your proposal.

 * Target tables for 2-min/20-second cadence observation proposals are to be submitted through ARK/RPS.
 There are two different ways to provide your target list: into the RPS target form itself, or as a separate CSV file upload - the latter will only become possible after you submit your RPS form.
+We strongly encourage proposers to submit a CSV file for target lists containing over 100 targets.

 * The Scientific/Technical/Management section of proposals is limited to 4 pages for small programs and 5 pages for large programs and key projects, which *does not* includes references.
 No table of contents in the body of the proposal is required.
 No supporting material [e.g., curriculum vitae (CV), pending/current support] is required or permitted.
 An additional page can be used for a target table only.